UnderseaBush/snakegame/README.txt

-We will use this to track our progress
+We will use this to track our progress.

+Please use this